 Best Pets for People with Allergies

-Spring is allergy season, but often your sniffles are caused by the pets in our own homes.
-Even if you don’t have a severe allergy pet dander can worse your air quality.
+Spring is allergy season, but your sniffles are often caused by the pets in your home.
+Even if you don’t have a severe allergy pet dander can worsen your air quality.
 We love our pets, but we don’t want a stuffy and hair-covered home.
 If you want a pet, but want to avoid shedding and its downsides, consider some of these options!

 #1: A Small Dog That Doesn’t Shed

-Having a hypoallergenic dogs doesn’t prevent all allergies.
-The fact of the matter is, most dogs shed at least some hair.
+Having hypoallergenic dogs doesn’t prevent all allergies.
+The fact of the matter is, that most dogs shed at least some hair.
 However, with the vast amount of dog breeds that exist, there are some that shed so minimally that allergy sufferers do not get irritated by it.
-Poodles are well known as a dog that doesn’t shed much and for small poodles that can be limited even further.
-We recommend toy poodles as well as Shih Tzus, Maltese, and small terriers for those reasons.
+Poodles are well known as a dog that doesn’t shed much and miniature poodles can be limited even further.
+We recommend toy poodles as well as Shih Tzus, Maltese, and miniature terriers for those reasons.

 #2: A Cat That Doesn’t Shed